IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Additionally, States need to prevent new forms of discrimination[^74]  from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^75] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

 #### Systemic discrimination
-States have an obligation to "adopt an active approach to eliminating systemic discrimination and segregation"[^76] against men. "\[S]ystemic discrimination can be understood as legal rules, policies, practices or predominant cultural attitudes in either the public or private sector which create relative disadvantages for [men], and privileges for [women]."[^77] For example, attitudes and beliefs that elevate women's rights and devalue men's rights are considered normal and acceptable.
+States have an obligation to "adopt an active approach to eliminating systemic discrimination and segregation"[^76] against men. "\[S]ystemic discrimination can be understood as legal rules, policies, practices or predominant cultural attitudes in either the public or private sector which create relative disadvantages for [men], and privileges for [women]."[^77] For example, Considering it normal and acceptable to elevate women's rights and minimise men's rights.

 The New Zealand Human Rights Commission describes structural discrimination: